edalorzo/fundamental-programming/README.rst

 .. contents:: Table of Contents
   :local:

-This project was intended as an exploration and demonstration of fundamental programming principles in the following areas:
+This project explores and demonstrates fundamental programming principles in the following areas:

 - Input Validation
 - Proper use of exceptions
-- Fundamental Logging
+- Logging

 Defensive Programming
 ---------------------

-A good place to start is in Chapter 8 of the book `Code Complete`_, under Defensive Programming:
+An excellent place to start is in Chapter 8 of the book `Code Complete`_, under Defensive Programming:

-  In school you might have heard the expression, "Garbage in, garbage out."
+  In school, you might have heard the expression, "Garbage in, garbage out."
 That expression is essentially software development's version of caveat emptor: let the user beware.

   For production software, garbage in, garbage out isn't good enough.
 A good program never puts out garbage, regardless of what it takes in.
 A good program uses "garbage in, nothing out," "garbage in, error message out," or "no garbage allowed in" instead.

   By today's standards, "garbage in, garbage out" is the mark of a sloppy, nonsecure program.

+Interestingly, the term "defensive programming" is sometimes associated with a not so desirable trait: this kind of code in which you never know if a given reference is supposed to be null or not, or where you never assume you can trust anything in your program.
+You're forced to revalidate everything, over and over again.
+A piece of code written this way is one in which you dramatically increase the complexity and severely hamper the readability of your source code because you fear that every step that you give is about to activate a landmine.

+In Code Complete, however, "defensive programming" is more closer to the idea of `Design by Contract <http://se.inf.ethz.ch/~meyer/publications/computer/contract.pdf>`_ published by Bertran Meyer back in 1992, and I recommend taking time to read his paper as well.

-Robustness vs Correctness
+Robustness vs. Correctness
 -------------------------

 There are two major principles that we must balance when designing and implementing defensive code.
 The following is another quote from the same book: